Helping Your Child Learn Math

 Hi Parents!
 We are glad you found this website.
 Hopefully, the math worksheets on this website can be of some help to your child in his or her acquisition of basic math facts.
 Just so you know, math worksheets are not magic; they will not teach math; this is the job of your child, you, and your child's teacher.
 The math worksheets are an excellent resource for you and your child.
 Here are some ideas that you might find useful in helping your child learn math.

-- Check out Helping your child learn math - A parent's guide from the Ontario Ministry of Education.
+- Check out Helping your Child Learn Mathematics from the U.S. Department of Education.

 - Establish reasonable homework times (like their age plus five minutes for younger children, and up to 60 minutes for older children).